You have number seven standing by, number eight, but really number six.

 Nobody's defending rape or incest or things of that.

-But after a number of years of this debate, it is straightening out, and this is why there's such panic by people on the left about this, because abortion to them is far more.
+And this is why there's such panic by people on the left about this, because abortion to them is far more.

 It tells them how well they're doing politically in the country.

-I said, Well, what good's your view then?
+I said, well, what good's your view then?

-Well, we must allow people the freedom to do why.
+Well, we must allow people the freedom.

-What are you gonna stand for?
+What are you going to stand for?

 What's hard about standing up for life?

-Well, it's not my responsibilities.
+Well, it's not my responsibility.

 No, of course.